Florida Probate Law Articles: Inheritance Tax, Minors, and More

 It may seem illogical, but Florida’s “intestate” law governs estates in which there is no Last Will and determines who has inherited the real property.
 It does not matter that the owner never lived in Florida and never even came to Florida.
 If he or she bought real property in Florida and died without a Will, the law in Florida will determine who has inherited the property.
 Read the rest of this article on heirs to Florida property.

 With all of the intricacies of Florida probate law, from inheritance tax to missing heirs and everything in between, the estate attorneys at Statewide Probate want to help you with your probate needs.
 That is why we offer reasonable legal fees and a free initial consultation for probate cases.
-For more information on our services, contact our Florida estate attorneys today.
+For more information on our services, contact our Florida Probate Lawyers today.